AYLIEN/ml-challenge/README.md

 If you have any questions then please get in touch sooner rather than later.
 We wish you all the best and good luck!

-**Note:** This repository is archived to avoid pull-requests, since pull-requests will be public.
-Please create your own GitHub repository instead and share the link with us.
+**Note:** Please do not create pull request to this PR.
+Create your own GitHub repository instead and share the link with us.

 ## Challenge